Alter-Net-codes/SkyOS/log.md

 v2.3
 added BIOS and the first version outr of the last 2 ready to realease.

+## 7/19/24
+v2.4 bugfixes!

 ## 7/23/24
-v2.4
+v2.4.1
-Added Java support, InterApp Mocha for launching JARs, and a new "jars" folder for storing JARs (with an included hello-world.jar file). v2.4.1
+Added Java support, InterApp Mocha for launching JARs, and a new "jars" folder for storing JARs (with an included hello-world.jar file).
 Added a kernel panic function and a few bugfixes.

+## 7/24/24
+v2.4.2
+deleted java support interapp and jars and jar folder kept kernel panic BUGFIXESSS!!!!
 ## stay tuned
 stay tuned for more logs and update info!